astrotars/the-stream-swiftui/README.md

 }
 ```

 The navigation is done by the `NavigationLink` embedded in the row.
-Since we give the content of the `NavigationLink` a `Spacer` this forces the icons to align right, while giving the whole row a clickable area.
+Since we give the content of the `NavigationLink` a `Spacer` this forces the icons to align right.
 Each link is tagged with its index allowing us to "select" it when a user clicks the name or the message icon.
+This allows each element to be clickable by assigning the tag, which triggers the `NavigationLink` to be selected.

-When a user clicks, the `NavigationLink` pushes a `PrivateChatView` onto the navigation stack.
-By using these built-in navigation views, we get a nice transition (swipe animation) to the next view with a back button built for us.
+When the `NavigationLink` is selected, by setting the tag or clicking on the `Spacer`, it pushes a `PrivateChatView` (defined next) onto the navigation stack.
+By using these built-in navigation views, we get a nice default transition (swipe animation) to the next view with a back button built for us.
 Now we simply add our chat view in and we're done!

 ## Viewing a Chat
 ### Step 1: Creating a Channel